rachellennon-defra/SpottingSalmon/README.md

 Run image extraction script to extract frames from video files for use in data labelling and model training steps.

 #### Step 3: Bounding box labelling
 Download extracted images to local PC and then follow either option 1 or option 2.
-Additional images for data labelling in fish(500) file.
+Additional images for data labelling can be found in the repo in the fish_500.zip file.

 ##### Option 1 - Roboflow
 Use [Roboflow](https://roboflow.com/annotate) to generate bounding box labels around fish.
 It is recommended that you augment the data brightness (+/- 25%) and exposure (+/- 10%) to bolster dataset.
 Extract in YOLOv8 annotation format.
 Upload the files to Databricks File System (DBFS) using the Create > upload button and move to an appropriate directory (dbutils.fs.cp("local/path/to/labels", "dbfs:/mnt/lab/unrestricted/rachel/labels").